aat38/toothAche/README.md

 # Tooth Ache
-My submission for hackathon, 'Games4SocialImpac 2019.'
-(Third Place Winner) ToothAche is a 2D platformer game for elementary-aged children that subtly conveys the importance of good oral hygeine.
+My submission for hackathon, 'Games4SocialImpac 2019' (Third Place Winner).<br>
+  ToothAche is a 2D platformer game for elementary-aged children that subtly conveys the importance of good oral hygeine.

 # A work in Progress